-If you’re like me, the first thing you do when you wake up is grab your phone and check your email.
+The first thing I do when I wake up is grab my phone and check my email.
 I go through and delete all the unimportant emails so that when I get into the office, a fresh inbox awaits.

 However, when I see a subject that catches my eye, I typically read that email right away.
 That’s the power of email.
-No matter what new social network springs up, your email will likely last many years into the future.
-Email marketing is a great way to connect, engage, and convert your audience.
+Social networks come and go, but email marketing has been and still is a great way to connect with, engage and convert your audience.

-But how do we cut through the noise and the huge amount of SPAM that hits our inboxes every day?
-Let’s explore 7 powerful email subject lines that you can use to better engage with your list.
+But how do we cut through the noise and the huge amount of SPAM that hits your prospects’ inboxes every day?
+Let’s explore seven powerful email subject lines that you can use to better engage with your list.

 1. Your AMAZING photos